Typescript Enum tutorials - Best Examples

 Enum type in typescript

-Enum is one of the latest features of typescript language.
-It is one data type that holds the same value or different types.
-It groups similar values into one entity.
+Enums are one of the latest features of the TypeScript language.
+They represent a data type capable of holding either the same value or different types, effectively grouping similar values into a single entity.

-Enum is a keyword used to construct the enum object.
+enum is the keyword used to define an enum object.

 You can check my other posts on typescript Enum object.